 - Check how many characters the user can write on the board.

-- Check the material used surface of the whiteboard as per the SRS document.
+- Check the material on the whiteboard’s surface per the SRS document.

 - Check if the whiteboard has a protective boundary.